 So the doctor recommends using cannabis, the government condones it, and the warehouse is willing to provide it, but the system is broken.
 There has to be a better way.

 It begins with a talk with the wife.
 She does not like cannabis and she does not use cannabis.
 However, having seen the massive difference in me between the side effects of opioids (I lost 70 lbs for example) vs cannabis, she was fully on board.
 Cannabis was not a danger to our family, it was a saviour.

-Even with transparency and support, I started what I call 3 x S. What I ended up building was small, stealthy and stupid.
+Even with transparency and support, I started building what I call 3 x S: small, stealthy and stupid.

 My initial setup included a large plastic bin, 6 CFL bulbs, 2 computer fans and a DWC (Deep Water Culture) 2 plant setup.
 Oh the lessons learned with each and every grow!
 It did not take long before I realized that an investment was needed, not only of money but of my time.

 After many hours of research and just over $2000, I had my first 2 foot x 2.5 foot tent up and running.
 With this investment, I could now produce the $9000 of medicine I needed annually to keep myself mobile, manage my pain and not break the bank.

 This is not a place you arrive at, it is a continuous journey.
 A journey of success and failure, learning and crafting, and changing and waiting.
 Lots of waiting.
 Plants take time to grow.
 Growing cannabis is also a very personal experience.
 With all of the effort invested, patience is key, and it was the key for the next step in my journey.